-As compared to the three and twelve months ended March 31, 1998, the cost of power purchased for resale decreased by 14.1% and 7.1%, respectively, for the three and twelve months ended March 31, 1999 due to reduced accruals for energy demand from Registrant's energy supplier.
-Additional accruals will be implemented in the second quarter of 1999.
+As compared to the three, six and twelve months ended June 30, 1998, the cost of power purchased for resale increased by 120.4%, 44.1% and 14.1%, respectively, for the three, six and twelve months ended June 30, 1999 due primarily to additional accruals for energy demand charges from Registrant's energy supplier in the second quarter of 1999.

-Groundwater production assessments are 15.5% higher for the three months ended March 31, 1999 due to increased volumes of pumped water in SCW's total water supply.
-For the twelve months ended March 31, 1999, groundwater production assessments increased by 8.2% reflecting additional assessments associated with increased pumping in SCW's Metropolitan and Orange County customer service areas.
+Groundwater production assessments are 7.0% lower for the three months ended June 30, 1999 due primarily to a one-time reclassification from this category to purchased water during the second quarter of 1999.
+For the six and twelve months ended June 30, 1999, groundwater production assessments increased by 2.2% and 11.2%, respectively, reflecting increased volumes of pumped water in SCW's total water supply and additional assessments particularly associated with increased pumping in SCW's Metropolitan and Orange County customer service areas.

 A positive entry for the provision for supply cost balancing accounts reflects recovery of previously under-collected supply costs.
 Conversely, a negative entry for the provision for supply cost balancing accounts reflects an under-collection of previously incurred supply costs.
 Registrant currently has a net under-collection position.
-Recovery of previously under-collected supply cost was lower for the three and twelve months ended March 31, 1999 than the same periods of 1998 due to expiration of surcharges designed to recover those costs.
-It is anticipated that new rates effective January 1999 will increase collection of these under-collected costs.
-The balancing account mechanism insulates earnings from changes in the unit cost of supply costs which are outside the immediate control of Registrant.
-However, the balancing account is not designed to insulate earnings against changes in supply mix.
+Recovery of previously under-collected supply cost was higher for the three, six and twelve months ended June 30, 1999 than the same periods of 1998 due to rates effective January 1999, authorized to implement new supply costs and to increase collection of these under-collected costs.
+The WRD refunds discussed previously helped to decrease previously under-collected supply costs.